preqsy/bookapi-microservice/README.md

+Here's the updated documentation with the link to the Postman collection:

 # Library Management API

 This project is a library management system designed to allow users to browse the catalog of books, borrow them, and manage library operations.
 It consists of two independent API services: a Frontend API for users and a Backend/Admin API for administrators.